People

 Andrea Korber

-IN THE COMMUNITY: Andrea serves on the annual Udall Grant committee for CORE and has volunteered with Pitkin County on the code revision task force.
-Andrea was past board member and president of the KDNK community radio board.
-She is a past member of CPAC (Carbondale Public Arts Commission), former board member for the American Institute of Architects (AIA) Atlanta Chapter, and the Atlanta Housing And Neighborhood Developers (AHAND) Affordable Housing Policy Advocacy Team.
+IN THE COMMUNITY: Andrea is a member of the American Institute of Architects (AIA) Colorado Board of Directors and serves as the western region representative for architects practicing west of the continental divide.
+She joined a national AIA leadership summit in Washington, D.C. in February of 2025 to advocate at the capitol for issues impacting the built environment.
+She also served on the 2024 AIA Colorado Honor Awards jury.
+She is a past member of the annual Udall Grant committee for the Community Office for Resource Efficiency (CORE) and has volunteered with Pitkin County on the code revision task force.
+Andrea was a past member and the president of the KDNK Carbondale Community Access Radio board.
+She formerly served on the Carbondale Public Arts Commission board, and is a former board member of the (AIA) Atlanta Chapter, and the Atlanta Housing And Neighborhood Developers (AHAND) Affordable Housing Policy Advocacy Team.

 Andi Duroux

-IN THE COMMUNITY: Andi is a member of the local chapter of the US Green Building Council, an organization dedicated to furthering sustainability in the built environment.
+IN THE COMMUNITY: Andi is a member of the local chapter of the U.S. Green Building Council, an organization dedicated to furthering sustainability in the built environment.
 She’s also an avid hockey fan and loves to travel.

 Kelly Winn